alemoraescarv/BigQuery/Python/pandas_to_BigQuery.md

 pip install --upgrade google-cloud-bigquery[pandas] pip install --upgrade pandas_gbq
 ```

+The module (pandas_gbq) is necessary because it is not included in the google-bigquery[pandas] package.
 One of the ways of using `to_gbq` method is below,

 ```python